 - a.
 To minimise pollution and degradation of the global and local environment and the use of scarce resources by tourism activities. - b.
-To maintain and strengthen cultural richness and biodiversity and contribute to their appreciation and conservation. - 4.1 Please set out, briefly, the steps which have been or will be taken, if any, to address the 7 key challenges for the delivery of sustainable and competitive tourism, covered in the TSG report and referred to in the 'Agenda'.
+To maintain and strengthen cultural richness and biodiversity and contribute to their appreciation and conservation.

+4.1 Please set out, briefly, the steps which have been or will be taken, if any, to address the 7 key challenges for the delivery of sustainable and competitive tourism, covered in the TSG report and referred to in the 'Agenda'.

-4.1.1 Reducing the seasonality of demand. (maximum 200 characters)
+4.1.1 Reducing the seasonality of demand.

 Promotion of various tourism products and services in order to meet the interests of both domestic and foreign tourists.
 There was organized a campaign called "The Great Baltic Marathon", the most important goal of which was to introduce new and also well known tourist spots in the Baltic States and to encourage to visit them, as well as to develop the local tourism in the region.
 Besides, different marketing activities to promote tourism products and services to avoid seasonality were carried out.
+As one of the good examples the project "See Latvia Talks" that was introduced in the off-season with the idea that everyone can inform about his domestic tourism experience, suggesting places to visit.

-4.1.2 Addressing the impact of tourism transport. (maximum 200 characters)
+4.1.2 Addressing the impact of tourism transport.